Ivan1248/gyroflow/README.md

 ```

 This will:
-1. Estimate motion direction from the video (`--estimate-motion`)
-2. Load the GPX track file (`--gpx-file track.gpx`)
+1. Load the GPX track file (`--gpx-file track.gpx`)
-3. Automatically synchronize the GPS data using the processed motion direction and provided GPS settings
+2. Synchronize the GPS data using the processed motion direction and provided GPS settings
-4. Export the synchronized GPX file (`--export-gpx synchronized.gpx`)
+3. Export the synchronized GPX file (`--export-gpx synchronized.gpx`)

 ### Batch processing: motion direction alignment and GPS synchronization